ARandomRui/CSE6224-Assignment-Part-2/README.md

 # CSE6224-Assignment-Part-2
-A validation session of another group's SRS with modifications given.
+A validation session of group E's SRS with modifications given.